MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

 ### Relational Databases
 _Publisher: Accenture_

-Crawls content from relational databases using third-party JDBC drivers.
+Crawls content from relational databases using third-party Java Database Connectivity (JDBC) drivers.
 Updates are identified automatically or use an update table.
 An SQL select statement is used to control the data submitted.
 Access control lists can be extracted from a returned column.

 [Deploy this Graph connector](https://contentanalytics.digital.accenture.com/display/aspire40/Relational+Databases)